Updated: April 24, 2021

 Taking the question as is, my answer would be YES – I would accept the job.

-I can already live comfortably, secure my retirement, and acquire assets that I can leave as legacy to the next generation of my family… isn’t all that worth the five years of sacrifice?
+I can already live comfortably, secure my retirement, and acquire assets that can serve as my legacy to the next generation of my family.

 But call me stubborn and hard-headed – because I actually ignored her advice to take things slow.

 It’s just fortunate that within all those years, I never once had to go to the doctor for anything serious.
 I guess I had to thank my youth for that.

 However, if you were to ask me if I’d be willing to work as hard again as before, I’d say NO – because I know that this time, I’ll really end up in the hospital.
 I know myself that much to say that I can’t survive the same lifestyle today.